 All students' educational records are confidential and are made available for approved purposes only.
 In accordance with the Family Educational Rights & Privacy Act (FERPA) of 1974, the school will not release educational records to unauthorized persons without prior written consent from the student or, in the case of a minor, a parent or legal guardian.
 The Registrar maintains student records and schedules and students have access to end of term grade reports, transcripts (on written request) and verification of college status letters.
 Carrington permanently maintains electronic records that include admission and attendance information, academic transcripts and other relevant data.
-Documents are kept at least five years after the student is no longer enrolled.
 Students have the right to review their academic records, including grades and attendance.
 Students who wish to review their files must submit a written request to the Registrar.
 The review will be allowed during regular school hours under appropriate supervision.
 Copies may be provided to the student at the student's expense.